YEAR 10 WORK EXPERIENCE

 All year 10 students will complete a one week placement in the allocated week in March.
 Students may not do their placement at any other time.
 Please note this is a compulsory part of the curriculum for year 10 so all students have to find a placement.
 While the majority of students will be applying for placements in the local area it is possible to do it in other parts of the country providing the employer meets the required legal an insurance requirements.

-Placements can be selected from an extensive database CSW Enterprise or students can find their own through family contacts, friends or your own initiative.
-Every placement has to be checked and approved by the school (via a CSW Enterprise Placement Agency).
+Placements can be selected from from a list provided by the school or students can find their own through family contacts, friends or your own initiative.
+Every placement has to be checked and approved by the school.

 - The students will be required to complete an application process and the decision to accept lies with the employer.